top of page

 If you’re relocating for the 2025–26 academic year, keep these on your radar — even if you can’t tour them just yet.

-Choosing where to live in Riyadh doesn’t have to be overwhelming.
+Relocating to Riyadh can feel overwhelming at first.
+But once you start connecting the dots — schools, compounds, commutes — the picture becomes much clearer.
 With the right map (ahem), a bit of research, and some honest conversations about your family’s needs, you can land in a home that feels right—without burning out before you even unpack a suitcase.

 Comments